 Calls to this number will cost 7p per minute plus your phone providers access charge.
-Call the Child Benefit Contact Number today on 0843 903 1202.
+This is a call connection service which will direct your call to the official helpline.

 Call the Child Benefit Contact Number Today